Bonus code

 msigdbr package

-The msigdbr package hosted on CRAN allows to access gene set collections hosted on MSigDB directly within R. Check out its vignette to view how to download collections for other species such as mouse, etc. The function msigdbr_species()
+The msigdbr package hosted on CRAN allows to access gene set collections hosted on MSigDB directly within R. Check out its vignette to view how to download collections for other species such as mouse, zebra fish, horse, etc. The function msigdbr_species()

 allows you to list available species.